 The digital era has ushered in incredible innovations such as artificial intelligence and augmented reality.
 At the same time, it has also introduced cyber threats and the need for reliable cyber security.
 These cyber threats have the potential to greatly affect your business in a negative way.
 As such, it’s important for you to take measures to protect your business from these risks.
-This is the reason that companies like yours implement risk management strategies.
+This is the reason that companies like yours implement proactive risk management strategies.

 The Role of Risk Assessment in a Proactive Risk Management Strategy

 Incidents such as data breaches and leaks have been growing in number year after year.
 The aftermath of these incidents can potentially devastate any business, regardless of what industry you’re in or how big your company is.
 It should go without saying that avoiding and/or promptly resolving a cyber attack is crucial to business continuity and success, but that task is easier said than done.
 Formulating a proactive risk management plan can result in risk reduction and improved cyber security.